anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
 This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer site/domain, specifically the customer site/domain certificate,are exchanged and authenticated utilizing voucher request objects and voucher response objects as defined in {{RFC8995}}.
+Security information about the customer site/domain, specifically the customer site/domain certificate, are exchanged and authenticated utilizing voucher-request and voucher-response artifacts as defined in {{RFC8995}}.
-Voucher objects are specified in {{RFC8366}}.
 Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).
-The MASA issues the voucher object and provides it via the domain registrar to the pledge.
+The MASA issues the voucher and provides it via the domain registrar to the pledge.
+{{RFC8366}} specifies the format of the voucher artifacts.

 For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
 EST in turn relies relies for authentication and authorization of the certification request on the credentials used by for underlying TLS between the EST client and the EST server.

-BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as a client (this document refers to this approach as pledge-initiator-mode).
+BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).
-In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenario, it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
+BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer site/domain.
-This document refers to this approach as pledge-responder-mode and

-* introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.
-For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.
+For this approach, this document:

-The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
+* introduces the registrar-agent as new component to facilitate the communication between the pledge and the domain registrar; the registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.

-* specifies the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.
+* specifies the interaction (data exchange and data objects) between a pledge acting as server, the registrar-agent acting as client, and the domain registrar.

-The security is addressed on the application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
+* enables the usage of arbitrary transports between the pledge and the domain registrar via the registrar-agent; security is addressed at the application layer, and both IP-based and non-IP connectivity can be used between pledge and registrar-agent.
-Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also others like Bluetooth or NFC.

-* allows the application of registrar-agent credentials to establish TLS connections to the domain registrar.
-These registrar-agent credentials are different from the pledge's IDevID.
+* allows the application of registrar-agent credentials to establish TLS connections to the domain registrar; these are different from the IDevID of the pledge.

-The term endpoint used in the context of this document is similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
-It is not used to describe a device.
+The term endpoint used in the context of this document is equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}; it is not used to describe a device.
-Endpoints are accessible via .well-known URIs.
+Endpoints are accessible via Well-Known URIs {{RFC8615}}.
+For the interaction with the domain registrar, the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.

-To utilize the EST server endpoints on the domain registrar, the registrar-agent will act as client towards the domain registrar.
+To utilize the EST server endpoints on the domain registrar, the registrar-agent will act as client toward the registrar.

 The registrar-agent also acts as a client when communicating with a pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.
-The IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
+First, the IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
 Second, the registrar-agent may not be aware of manufacturer trust anchors to validate the IDevIDs.
 Finally, IDevIDs do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.

-The inability to effectively do TLS in responder mode is one reason for relying on object security.
+The inability to effectively do TLS in responder mode is one reason for relying on object security at the application layer.
-Another reason is the application on different transports channels, for which TLS may not be available, such as Bluetooth and NFC.
+Another reason is the support for alternative transports for which TLS may not be available, e.g., Bluetooth or NFC.
 Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects involving the registrar-agent for transport.
-For EST {{RFC7030}} the registrar then needs to do some pre-processing to verify this signature, which is not present in EST.
+For EST {{RFC7030}} the domain registrar then needs to do some pre-processing to verify this signature, which is not present in EST.

+There may be pledges which can support both modes, initiator and responder mode.
+In these cases BRSKI-PRM can be combined with BRSKI as defined in {{RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.

 # Terminology